eins78/react-let/README.md

 };
 ```

-More examples can be found in `src/example/App.tsx`,
+All examples can be found in `src/example/App.tsx`,
 and be can be run using:

 ```shell